rhine59/EdgeLabStudentFiles/words/README.md

 This is a simple application that will respond to a CURL request with a pair of random words separated with a `-`character.

+Was used in the production of this set of labs.

 ## Build and Run

 The `build.sh` script will cleanup, build and run the NodeJS application and if all is well, then the `curl` command at the end of the script will return a random pair of words as in the example below.
 In this case `battle-depth`